 “I know now what it feels like to feel full — it’s a feeling I never had before!”
 His smaller appetite has naturally led him to eating healthier, less filling foods.
 “I’m a big foodie!
 So rather than filling up on bread, I’ll choose lean meats, vegetables or fruits — foods that I can eat more of.”

 Positive attention from friends, family, coworkers and even strangers has given Jose a confidence he never had before.
 He depicts himself before surgery as a quiet, somewhat shy person who disliked being the center of attention.
 He has been surprised to discover that he had an outgoing side all along.
-“I’m even in a relationship!” he beams.
+“I’m even in a relationship!” he says, beaming.
 “Things are going really well for me.
 This procedure has changed my life in every way; it was a huge blessing.
 I’m so glad I didn’t wait any longer to have it done.”

-While the journey is not yet over — he is currently waiting to meet with a plastic surgeon to remove excess skin left over from surgery — Jose is enjoying every minute in his new body.
+Jose is enjoying every minute in his new body.
 He exercises regularly and continues to drink protein shakes.
 He has become an advocate for his friends and family who struggle with weight.
 “I’ve recommended this surgery to two other friends who already went and had it done!”

 Nonsurgical Weight Loss — Letters from Patients

 Here are the stories of some of our patients who benefitted from UC San Diego Health's

 "I lost 80 pounds on the Healthy Solutions program.
 This year has been a tough year for me with dealing with my mom’s cancer, pain from injuries, personal struggles and this crazy pandemic.
 So it was a challenge to stick to the program, but I did it.
 My diabetes is now under control, I'm off all my meds and I was able to stop going to physical therapy after two years. ...
 Don’t give up.
 Strive for progress, not perfection.
 Take one day at a time.